 The Wisconsin Department of Health Services and the Wisconsin Hospital Association released updated numbers on Thursday:

-- The total number of hospital admissions increased by 9 (+9) on Thursday.
+- The total number of hospital admissions reported decreased by 2 on Thursday (-2).

-- The total number of ICU patients decreased by 2 (-2) on Thursday.
+- The total number of ICU patients reported decreased by 13 Thursday (-13).

 Wisconsin Governor Tony Evers, Department of Health Services (DHS) Secretary-designee Andrea Palm, DHS Chief Medical Officer Dr. Ryan Westergaard, and Ryan Nilsestuen, Chief Legal Counsel held a briefing for the media today.